I. What is a Simile?

 Similes are just as prevalent in pop culture as they are in art, from movies and television to song.

-Lenka’s song “Everything at Once” is full of similes.
+This video uses Lenka’s song “Everything at Once” which is full of similes.
 Lenka describes many character traits that she wishes to have, including shyness, strength, quickness, and bravery, by using animals or objects that symbolize those traits.

 I don’t mean to brag, I don’t mean to boast, but we like hot butter on the breakfast toast.